agoessling/cmd_vivado/README.md

 Currently `cmd_vivado` has only the features required for the simplest demonstration.
 I expect many features will need to be added for it to be useful in non-trivial projects, but hopefully this framework will provide a good starting point.
-I am not a FPGA expert and am learning as I go and am open to suggestions.
+I am learning about FPGAs as I go, and I welcome suggestions.

 ### Wish List